rkuma183/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 0. Install and use Git to obtain files from GitHub online
 0. Configure Ansible yml file to load and configure apps
 0. Transfer files into Pi using Secure FTP clients
-0. Backup configuration changes people can buy to avoid the hassle above.
+0. Backup configuration changes people can buy to avoid the hassle above
+0. Product checks before shipment
+0. Train users/customers

 ### PRODUCT 2 - Cloud-connected devices